Obsession (1949 film)

-Obsession, released in the United States as The Hidden Room, is a 1949 British crime film directed by Edward Dmytryk.
+Obsession (released in the United States as The Hidden Room) is a 1949 British crime film directed by Edward Dmytryk.
 It is based on the 1947 novel A Man About a Dog by Alec Coppel, who also wrote the screenplay for the film.
 Obsession was entered into the 1949 Cannes Film Festival.

 Plot

 Clive Riordan, a wealthy London psychiatrist, learns that his wife Storm is romantically involved with Bill Kronin, an American.
 He resolves to exact revenge on both by committing the perfect murder of Kronin.

 After kidnapping Kronin at gunpoint, Riordan keeps him prisoner for months, chained up in a hidden room accessed from a nearby garage in a bomb damaged part of London.
-The authorities mount a search for the missing American, which with no leads, dissipates after a few weeks.
+The authorities mount a search for the missing American which, with no leads, dissipates after a few weeks.
 Riordan theorises that keeping the American alive for months until his disappearance is all but forgotten will allow him to be killed without anyone suspecting a connexion to himself, the 'perfect' part covering the motive and opportunity.

 During one of his daily visits to bring food and supplies, Riordan is unknowingly trailed by his dog Monty.
-The doctor reveals to Kronin that he plans to kill him and dissolve his corpse in an acid bath, fearing that Monty might lead others to the secret location, Riordan resolves to kill the dog with the bath prepared for Kronin, but Kronin manages to save the dog and keeps him safe from Riordan.
 The doctor had also been bringing hot water bottles full of acid to fill the bath, the perfect way to dispose of a body.
+Riordan reveals to Kronin that he plans to kill him and dissolve his corpse in the acid bath.
+Fearing that Monty might lead others to the secret location, Riordan resolves to kill the dog with the bath prepared for Kronin; however, Kronin manages to save the dog and keeps him safe from Riordan.

 Riordan's plan appears to be succeeding until Superintendent Finsbury from Scotland Yard visits the doctor's office.
 Finsbury claims to be investigating the missing dog, but as the conversation drifts to the Kronin case it becomes clear that Finsbury harbours suspicions about Riordan.
 After a few chats with Riordan, Finsbury realises he has been having regular company with an American after hearing him use the Americanism, 'thanks, pal.'

-While overhearing a conversation between Storm and Finsbury Riordan decides it’s time to act and poisons Kronin, only to discover that he has trained Monty to empty the acid bath by pulling the plug chain.
+Overhearing a conversation between Storm and Finsbury, Riordan decides it is time to act.
+He poisons Kronin, only to discover that he has trained Monty to empty the acid bath by pulling the plug chain.
 The police find Riordan’s car in his garage, which leads them to the hidden room and Kronin’s body.
 Realising his plan has failed, Riordan resigns himself to his fate and retreats to his club, while he waits for Finsbury to arrive and arrest him.
 Finsbury turns up and reveals that Kronin has survived, so Riordan has escaped a charge of murder.

 Storm visits Kronin as he convalesces in hospital, telling him she is travelling abroad for a while.
-As she leaves Monty jumps his lead and runs back to jump on Kronin's bed to dote on him, Storm smiles and leaves the two together.
+As she leaves, Monty jumps his lead and runs back to jump on Kronin's bed to dote on him.
+Storm smiles and leaves the two together.